-Day 5 - Feb 28 - Bagan - Mandalay (B, L)
+Day 9 - Feb 24 - Bangkok - Mandalay, Myanmar (B, L)

 With its numerous monasteries and pagodas and its rich history, Mandalay is the cultural and religious heart of Burma.
 Built on the shores of the Irrawaddy River at the foot of Mandalay Hill, this former royal capital of the Burmese Kingdom and last home of the kings is now Burma's second largest city.
 Its name was made famous by Rudyard Kipling's book "The Road to Mandalay" and evokes images of a bygone era and the city's former royal glory.
 During the colonial era, in spite of the British delegating Yangon as the new Burmese commercial and political hub, Mandalay became the centre of Burmese culture and Buddhist teachings and was regarded by the Burmese as a primary symbol of sovereignty and identity.
 Today, Mandalay is the economic hub of Upper Burma, acting as its commercial, educational, and health centre.
 Featuring various historical buildings, temples, and pagodas, as well Mandalay Palace and Hill, Mandalay is also an excellent base to visit the former ancient capitals of Amarapura and Ava.
 And, as the centre for silk and cotton weaving, marble carving, bronze and silver crafts and kalaga tapestries, Mandalay offers a vast array of Burmese culture.

-Breakfast at hotel and transfer to the airport for the short (30 minute) flight from Bagan to Mandalay.
+Breakfast at hotel before your morning flight to Mandalay, Myanmar.